1972 Miami Dolphins season: Background

 The Miami Dolphins franchise was founded in 1966 under head coach George Wilson.
 Wilson led the Dolphins to just fifteen wins in four seasons before being fired and replaced by Baltimore Colts head coach Don Shula.
-Despite his poor record, many of Wilson's acquisitions contributed to the Dolphins' success in the early 1970s.
+Despite his poor record, many of Wilson's player acquisitions contributed to the Dolphins' success in the early 1970s.
 The team drafted quarterback Bob Griese in 1967, fullback Larry Csonka in 1968, and defensive end Bill Stanfill and running back Mercury Morris in 1969.
 Wilson also signed Manny Fernandez and traded for Nick Buoniconti, Larry Little, and Paul Warfield.
 Wilson was initially resentful of the Dolphins' success, believing his firing was premature and Shula had inherited a "ready-made team".
 However, tension between Wilson and Shula lessened after the team won Super Bowl VII, and Wilson congratulated Shula and invited him to play at his golf course.

 After accepting the job in Miami, Shula hired Howard Schnellenberger as offensive coordinator, Bill Arnsparger (who had served as defensive line coach under Shula in Baltimore) as defensive coordinator, Carl Taseff as offensive backs coach, Monte Clark as offensive line coach, and Mike Scarry as defensive line coach, and retained defensive backs coach Tom Keane from Wilson's staff; each of these coaches remained with the team through 1972.
 In the 1970 draft and ensuing free agency period, Shula added cornerback Tim Foley, safety Jake Scott, guard Bob Kuechenberg, and future Hall of Fame center Jim Langer.
 In Shula's first season, the Dolphins went 10–4 and reached the playoffs for the first time.
 Miami returned to the playoffs in 1971 and defeated the Kansas City Chiefs in the longest game in NFL history to secure the franchise's first playoff victory.
 The Dolphins shut out the Baltimore Colts, Shula's former team, to reach Super Bowl VI, where they lost 24–3 to Dallas.